tideland/gocells/README.md

 - **Finite State Machine** allows to build finite state machines for events.
 - **Logger** logs received events with level INFO.
 - **Mapper** maps received events based on a user-defined function to new events.
+- **Once** calls the once function only for the first event it receives.
 - **Pair** checks if the event stream contains two matching ones based on a user-based criterion in a given timespan.
 - **Rate** measures times between a number of criterion fitting events and